 The mission of the Youth Cadet program is to create a positive relationship between the youth of our community and the law enforcement profession.
 By doing so, we will make Salt Lake County and the State of Utah a better place to live, work and play.

-The Youth Cadet program consists of a multitude of instruction.
-Each month will address a specific aspect of what a police officer does in the line of duty.
-The main goal of the Youth Cadet program is to introduce the student to the many different facets of the law enforcement profession while at the same time instilling a sense of pride and respect in themselves and the community.
-This will include career preparation, volunteer opportunities, interview skills, business principles, resume building, job shadowing, and hands on learning.
-It is also our goal to expose the youth cadet to the business world we all live in.
-This will include the interactions and training by our community leaders, and Honorary Colonels who have succeeded in their endeavors in business/marketing while making the community a success.
+The Youth Cadet-Explorer program consists of a multitude of instruction.
+The main goal of the Youth Cadet program is to introduce the members to the many different facets of the law enforcement profession while at the same time instilling a sense of pride and respect in themselves and the community.
+This will include career preparation, volunteer opportunities, interview skills, camping, service, and hands on learning.

 As with all these functions ethics and integrity is a must!

-Any student attending high school or college between the age of 16 to 20 (MUST APPLY PRIOR TO 20th BIRTHDAY) within the area of Salt Lake County may apply to be accepted into the Youth Cadet program.
+Anyone between the age of 15 to 20 (MUST APPLY PRIOR TO 20th BIRTHDAY) within the area of Salt Lake County may apply to be accepted into the Youth Cadet program.

-The Unified Police Department is looking for students who have demonstrated good citizenship, have served as a positive role model or have shown the potential to become leaders within the youth community, and will follow the outlined goals and objectives of the Youth Cadet program along with maintaining an acceptable grade point average.
-Youth cadets may be required to complete and be involved in a mentoring program as set forth by our Honoring Colonels and community leaders.
+The Unified Police Department is looking for students who have demonstrated good citizenship, have served as a positive role model or have shown the potential to become leaders within the youth community, and will follow the outlined goals and objectives of the Cadet-Explorer program along with maintaining an acceptable grade point average.

-Meetings are normally held in the evening twice a month during the traditional school year.
-Youth cadets are issued a uniform and must dress appropriately.
-Youth cadets must keep in mind that you are representing youth leadership and the Unified Police Department.
-There will be some hands on classes, which will involve interaction with other students, police officers and the community.
+Cadets are issued uniforms and must dress appropriately.
+There will be some hands-on classes, which will involve interaction with other students, police officers and the community.
 The meetings and classes will be conducted in classroom settings, as well as in the field.